rizviiqra/VehicleParking/README.md

-The Vehicle Parking Management System is a web-based application designed to manage vehicle parking records efficiently.
+The Vehicle Parking Management System is an academic/demo web-based application designed to manage vehicle parking records efficiently.

 🛠 Tech Stack